dferes/WebsocketGroupChat/README.md

 ## Websocket Group Chat

-A simple app for messaging instant messaging, built with Node.js, Express, HTML and CSS.
+A very simple app for instant messaging, built with Node.js, Express, HTML and CSS.

 ## Installation and Setup Instructions